Burrow’s 3 TDs lift No. 5 LSU over No. 7 Florida, 42-28.

 THE TAKEAWAY

-Florida: It’s hard to question’s Trask’s toughness or poise.
-He did not appear bothered by the knee injury he played through last week, and his composure was evident in his first SEC road start at one of the loudest and difficult places for a visiting team to play in college football.
+Florida: Trask did not appear bothered by the knee injury he played through last week, and his composure was evident in his first SEC road start at famously loud Tiger Stadium.
 The offense rarely failed to get plays off cleanly.
-Trask mostly threw accurately and scrambled effectively when needed.
-Orgeron called Trask’s performance ”phenomenal.”
+Trask mostly threw accurately and even scrambled when needed.

+”There’s two ways you can go; You can either lose and start pointing fingers or you can lose and start coming together,” Trask said. ”We have a great group of guys and at the end of the day, it’s just going to make this team better.”

 POLL IMPLICATIONS

-LSU should move up into the top four after No. 3 Georgia lost to South Carolina.
-Florida should not drop too far after a competitive showing on the road against a top-five team.
+LSU should move into the top four after No. 3 Georgia lost to South Carolina.
+Florida should not drop far after a competitive road showing against a top-five team.

 UP NEXT